Pete's Candy Store

 Pete's Candy Store is a New York City performing space, bar and club located in the Williamsburg section of Brooklyn.

 It is located at 709 Lorimer Street, between Frost Street and Richardson Street.
-Notable acts associated with the venue include Lizzie West, The Reverend Vince Anderson and Will Oldham.
-Pete's hosts a weekly trivia and weekly open mic night, and monthly reading, poetry, LGBTQ+, comedy, and performance nights alongside a calendar of nightly free musical performances.
+Notable acts associated with the venue include Lizzie West, Reverend Vince Anderson, Vampire Weekend and Will Oldham.
+It was also featured in Dua Lipa's "Don't Start Now" music video.
+Pete's hosts a weekly trivia and weekly open mic night, and monthly reading, poetry, LGBTQ+, comedy and performance nights alongside a calendar of nightly free musical performances.

 It was the New York City home of pastor Jay Bakker's Revolution church.